longtingwu/longtingwu.github.io/_pages/about.md

 ---

-I am currently a postdoctoral researcher at ETH Zurich in the group of Rahul Pandharipand(https://people.math.ethz.ch/~rahul/)
+I am currently a postdoctoral researcher at ETH Zurich in the group of Rahul Pandharipand(https://people.math.ethz.ch/~rahul/).
+Before that, I get my PhD from Beijing International Center For Mathematical Research, Peking University, under the supervision of Xiaobo Liu(https://bicmr.pku.edu.cn/~xbliu/).